 Early in the history of research on demand characteristics, researchers debated which motivational forces typically underlie its subsequent response bias (for a review, see Weber & Cook, 1972).
 Orne (1962) originally characterized participants as “good subjects” who change their responses because they are motivated to help the researcher confirm their hypothesis.
 Others characterized participants as “apprehensive subjects” who are motivated to respond in a manner that will lead them to be evaluated positively (Riecken, 1962; Rosenberg, 1969; Sigall, Aronson, & Van Hoose, 1970).
 Masling (1966) argued that participants sometimes interfere with the purpose of the study (“negativistic subjects,” see also Cook et al., 1970), whereas Fillenbaun and Frey (1970) argued that participants attempt to follow directions as closely as possible (“faithful subjects”).
 Although seemingly divided, these early theorists agreed on one overarching principle: response bias is driven by participants’ motivation (or lack thereof) to provide hypothesis-consistent responses.

-In the most prolific era of demand characteristics research, researchers sought to understand which subject goal predominately mediated response bias.
-Was it the goal to help the experimenter?
-Be evaluated positively?
-Respond faithfully?
-For example, Sigall et al. (Sigall et al., 1970) found that participants increased performance on a simple task when the experimenter indicated that this was their expectation.
-However, participants did not do so when told that this increased performance would be indicative of an obsessive-compulsive personality.
-Thus, Sigall et al. (Sigall et al., 1970) concluded that participants were motivated to secure a positive evaluation—not help the experimenter confirm their hypothesis.
+In the most prolific era of demand characteristics research, investigators sought to understand which subject goal predominately drove response biases.
+For example, Sigall et al. (1970) found that participants increased performance on a simple task when the experimenter indicated that this was their expectation.
+However, participants did not do so when told that increased performance would be indicative of an obsessive-compulsive personality.
+Based on these results, Sigall et al. concluded that participants were predominately motivated to secure a positive evaluation—not help the experimenter confirm their hypothesis.

-By focusing on testing hypotheses about a single predominate participant goal, less attention was paid to the notion that participants might have multiple, sometimes competing motivations (Barbuto Jr & Scholl, 1998; Boudreaux & Ozer, 2013).
+By focusing on testing hypotheses about a single predominate participant goal, less attention was initially paid to the notion that participants might have multiple, sometimes competing motivations (Barbuto Jr & Scholl, 1998; Boudreaux & Ozer, 2013).
 In 1997, though, Rosnow and Rosenthal (1997) found that people have multiple goals in mind when they conceptualize their role as research participants.
 Participants describe their role as being similar to situations where one is being altruistic (e.g., giving to charity), being evaluated (e.g., being interviewed for a job), and obeying authority (e.g., obeying a no-smoking sign).
 All these goals may impact the extent to which participants are overall motivated to provide hypothesis-consistent responses.
 Furthermore, these goals can sometimes conflict.
-For example, in the Sigall et al. (Sigall et al., 1970) experiment, participants may have been motivated to both (a) secure a positive evaluation, and (b) [presumably to a smaller degree] help the experimenter confirm their hypothesis
+For example, in the Sigall et al. (1970) experiment, participants may have been motivated to both (a) secure a positive evaluation, and (b) [presumably to a smaller degree] help the experimenter confirm their hypothesis.
+The brilliance of such a proposal is that it acknowledged that all previous researchers were [at least somewhat] correct; participants are altruistic, apprehensive, negativistic, and faithful.
+This effectively ended debates about the motivational forces underlying response biases.